-Early Access Registration: April 27–August 19
+Early Access Registration: May 11–August 19

 Early Access Registration offers new students the opportunity to work one-on-one with an Academic Advisor and streamline their transition into Naropa.
 Students who are eligible will meet with their assigned Academic Advisor — either over the phone or in person — to discuss their degree plan and schedule their fall classes.

 Instructions for how to schedule an appointment with an academic advisor will be emailed to eligible incoming students via their Naropa student email accounts.
-If you haven’t activated your student email yet, please do so as soon as possible.
+If you haven’t accessed your student email yet, please do so as soon as possible.

 Please complete this important survey to help us learn more about you and support your connections with relevant campus resources.
 This survey will take about 20 minutes to complete.